CybersecurityForDemocracy/tiktok-library/README.md

 `hatch fmt --check`
 To apply changes from ruff
 `hatch fmt`
+NOTE: formating fixes will not be applied if linter finds errors.

 ## Alembic database schema migrations
 Alembic is a tool/framework for database schema migrations.
 For instructions on